agormp/treetool/README.md

 Requires installation of [treelib.py](https://github.com/agormp/treelib) module

-Place `treetool.py` in directory that is pointed to by the PATH environment variable, and make script executable.
+* Place `treetool.py` in directory that is pointed to by the PATH environment variable
+* Make script executable
+* Use on command line

 For instance (on MacOS):
 ```
 mv treetool.py /usr/local/bin
 chmod 755 /usr/local/bin/treetool.py